-Researchers from across the globe working or wanting to work in disease characterisation have come together in this group to discuss ideas, form collaborations, access funding as well as share outputs and resources that others can use.
+Around 200 researchers from across the globe working or wanting to work in disease characterisation have come together in this group to discuss ideas, form collaborations, access funding as well as share outputs and resources that others can use.
 There is so much experience that can be applied here - let's use that to help this immediate need to supporting research everywhere there are cases, now!

-On the 22nd May, The Global Health Network supported the first virtual meeting for the ‘Diseases Characterisation Open Working Group’.
+On the 22nd May, The Global Health Network supported the first virtual team meeting for the ‘Diseases Characterisation Open Working Group’.
 The meeting was organised in response to questions raised in our recent COVID-19 workshops which highlighted the need for greater discussion of the impact that COVID-19 pandemic might have around COVID-19 disease characterisation, specifically the implications for co-infection, immunology, etc.

-Here you are able to find all the working documents from the different WGs for you to comment on:
+Here you are able to find all the working documents from the different WGs for you to comment on;

 If you are interesting please register here and we will be in touch!

 We look forward to hearing back from you and hope we can work together to support a strong and equitable global research response during this Pandemic

 In collaboration with WHO, the ISARIC consortium have developed the Clinical Characterisation Protocol (CCP) which is designed for investigating any severe or potentially severe acute infection of public health interest.

 It is a standardised protocol that enables data and biological samples to be collected rapidly in a globally-harmonised manner.